 While the presentation of our algorithm and our experiments were focused on 3-player games, our algorithm is straightforwardly applicable to games with $n > 3$ players.
-As described in Section~\ref{se:algorithm}, the only difference is that QCP for computing an SNE in Algorithm~\ref{al:sne} will involve expressions that are degree $n-1$ polynomial of the variables instead of quadratic.
+As described in Section~\ref{se:algorithm}, the only difference is that the QCP for computing an SNE in Algorithm~\ref{al:sne-support-qcp} will involve expressions that are degree-($n-1$) polynomial of the variables instead of quadratic.
 We can convert this to a quadratic program by adding auxiliary variables, e.g., $p_{12} = p_1 p_2$, $p_{123} = p_{12}p_3.$ In general for support size $s$ and $n$ players, we will require $O(s^{n-1})$ variables, which is $O(K^{n-1})$ in the worst case where $K$ is the number of pure strategies.
 So the number of variables is exponential in $n$, but a polynomial in $K$ (for fixed $n$).
-Note that the QCQP for the mixed-mutant test will remain quadratic for $n > 3,$ and the total number of supports enumerated over will remain $2^K - 1$ independently of $n.$ By contrast, if we were iterating over all possible support combinations to find a Nash equilibrium in a game that is not necessarily symmetric, we would need to consider $(2^K-1)^n$ support profiles, which is exponential in both $K$ and $n.$
+Note that the first-level mixed-mutant test remains quadratic for $n > 3.$ However, the full ESS test requires additional higher-level mutant comparisons analogous to Algorithm~\ref{al:ess-level2-qcqp}, which can be reformulated as QCQPs using auxiliary product variables.
+The total number of supports enumerated over remains $2^K - 1$ independently of $n.$ By contrast, if we were iterating over all possible support combinations to find a Nash equilibrium in a game that is not necessarily symmetric, we would need to consider $(2^K-1)^n$ support profiles, which is exponential in both $K$ and $n.$

 While we presented several preprocessing procedures that are shown to significantly improve computational efficiency---the strict Nash equilibrium shortcut and pure-mutant screen---our algorithm's efficiency can likely be further optimized significantly.
 A support-enumeration approach for computing a Nash equilibrium in $n$-player normal-form games (that are not necessarily symmetric) performs a recursive procedure of iteratively removing conditionally strictly dominated strategies before solving a feasibility program~\cite{Porter08:Simple}.
 Perhaps this additional preprocessing procedure could be effective in reducing the number of supports considered and/or the size of the corresponding QCPs solved in our algorithm as well.
 With access to additional computational resources our algorithm could also benefit from parallel computation, most obviously by solving multiple QCPs or QCQPs simultaneously.
 We showed that for 3-player games with $K = 8$ strategies per player our algorithm is able to run quickly on a laptop without any of these additional enhancements.
 It is promising that our algorithm can be easily applied to small and moderate-sized games already in its current form, even if the goal is to find all ESSs.
 For larger games that the algorithm is unable to solve, it is still possible that our algorithm can solve them if augmented by efficiency enhancements such as those described above.